w3c/wcag3/informative/guidelines/user-control/media-control.md

 ## User needs

-* [TODO] I need to control audio shifting designed to create a perception of motion.
+* As a person with a vestibular disorder, motion sensitivity, or migraines, I need to be able to control audio effects that create a perception of motion.
-* [TODO] I need to avoid content that might be triggering for me.
-* [TODO] I need a way to remove distractions.
-* [TODO] Individuals who use screen reading software or have attention/distraction disorders can find it hard to hear the speech output if there is other audio playing at the same time.
-Therefore, it is important that the user be able to turn off the background sound.
-(Both the "pause or stop" and control of audio volume need to be independent of the overall system volume. [granular control of audio across all sources/pages needs to be supported])
+* As a person who uses a screen reader or has a cognitive or learning disability, I need to be able to control background audio so that I can clearly hear speech output.
-* [TODO] Global control of non-system audio sources (from web content) from a single control?
+* As a person who is blind, or has a cognitive or learning disability, I need to be able to control all non-system audio from a single place.
-* [TODO] I need to mute the system volume without "pausing or stopping" the autoplay audio (which will continue to play but will not be audible).
-* [TODO] Having control of the volume includes being able to reduce its volume to zero.
-* [TODO] I can control whether media autoplays (context: presentations, video site, slideshows, etc.)
-* [TODO] If audio automatically plays for more than 3 seconds, there is a mechanism to turn it off. - “(For prerecorded audio-only content that (1) contains primarily speech in the foreground, (2) is not an audio CAPTCHA or audio logo, and (3) is not vocalization intended to be primarily musical expression such as singing or rapping,) The background sounds can be turned off”; Consistent and easy way to turn off that persists.
+* As a person who uses a screen reader, I need to be able to silence autoplay audio without pausing or stopping it.
+* As a person who uses a screen reader, I need to be able to mute audio.
+* As a person with a cognitive or learning disability, I need to be able to choose whether presentations, videos, and slideshows play automatically.
+* As a person who has hearing loss and Auditory Processing Disorder (APD), I need to be able to turn off background sounds so that I can clearly hear speech.
-* [TODO] Users need to be able to navigate audio and video by chapters - encourage use of HTML5 video chapter navigation
+* As a person who is blind, or has a cognitive or learning disability, I need to be able to navigate audio and video by chapter so that I can quickly find the content I need.
-* [TODO] I need a way to control all aspects of a media player, including the display of captions.
+* As a person who is deaf or hard of hearing, I need to be able to control the features of a media player, including captions.
-* [TODO] I need to easily perceive the content, for example: Media does not have distracting background noise.
-* [TODO] I need to mute the system volume without "pausing or stopping" the autoplay audio (which will continue to play but will not be audible).
+* As a person who is hard of hearing, or has a cognitive, or an auditory processing disability, I need media to minimize distracting background sounds.
-* [TODO] In videos and multimedia: I need to know what is in the video, I can jump to the content I need, and I can restore context if I get distracted.
+* As a person with a cognitive or learning disability, I need to quickly understand what a video contains, find the parts I need, and regain context if I lose my place.
-*